Transposable element: Adaptive TEs

-TEs participates in gene control networks
+Genome control networks

 Recent studies have confirmed that TEs can contribute to the generation of transcription factors.
 However, how this process of contribution can have an impact on the participation of genome control networks.
 TEs are more common in many regions of the DNA and it makes up 45% of total human DNA.
 Also, TEs contributed to 16% of transcription factor binding sites.
 A larger number of motifs are also found in non-TE-derived DNA, and the number is larger than TE-derived DNA.
 All these factors correlate to the direct participation of TEs in many ways of gene control networks.